1tsmhmd/EmojiFy/README.md

 ## 💭 About Project

-EmojiFy is a Telegram bot that helps users find the perfect emoji based on a keyword.
-By entering an emoji name in English, users receive a list of relevant emojis.
-The bot fetches emoji data from **emojidb.org** and returns the results in an interactive and user-friendly way.
+EmojiFy is a Telegram bot that helps users find relevant emojis by entering an emoji name in English.
+It fetches emoji data from emojidb.org and presents the results interactively.

 ## 🖼️ Screenshot